 Our research is driven by a commitment to make a difference.
 Our reputation for research excellence is growing as we continue to deliver impact at regional, national and international levels.
-In the most recent Research Excellence Framework (REF 2014), 82 per cent of our submitted research was considered to be recognised internationally, with seven out of eight units of assessment achieving world-leading quality.
+In the most recent Research Excellence Framework (REF), 82 per cent of our submitted research was considered to be recognised internationally, with seven out of eight units of assessment achieving world-leading quality.
 Explore our research themes.

 Open seven days a week and 24 hours a day, the Martial Rose Library houses over 300,000 books, including key course textbook, as well as a huge online library of academic journals, e-books and databases.
 You can settle down to study at one of our 220 workstations, or book one of our 11 study rooms for individual or group work.

 The award-winning King Alfred Centre is a bright and spacious social hub.
-It houses the Student Union, bookshop, Learning Cafe (with 24-hour PC access), Food Hall, Terrace Bar, The Lounge, Union Shop and The Vault – the main venue for student social activities.
+It houses the Student Union, bookshop, Learning Cafe (with 24-hour PC access), Food Hall, Terrace Bar, Gourmet Burger Company, Union Shop and The Vault – the main venue for student social activities.

 Burma Road Student Village hosts the University Gym.
 The equipment supplied by Life Fitness provides an excellent workout experience.
 The top floor hosts a large cardio area providing bikes, running machines, cross trainers, rowing machines and more.
 There is also a stretching zone to get you ready for your workout and fixed resistance machines to improve your strength.
 Downstairs hosts changing spaces along with functional and weight training space.